NVIDIA/bare-metal-manager-core/book/src/codebase_overview.md

 # Codebase overview

-api - forge primary entrpoint for GRPC API calls.
+api/ - forge primary entrypoint for GRPC API calls.
 This component receives all the  GRPC calls

 book/ - architecture of forge book.  aka "the book"